 Fact Sheet - Access to a deceased person’s health information

-Read the document below or download it here: Fact Sheet - Access to a deceased person's health information December 2020
+Read the fact sheet below or download it here Fact Sheet - Access to a deceased person’s health information, updated December 2020

 This fact sheet clarifies who can access a deceased person’s health information in NSW.

 When a person dies, privacy laws continue to protect their health information for 30 years after the date of death.
 Yet there are circumstances where family members and other interested parties may wish to access information about a deceased person from government agencies and health care providers.